-For a request, the 2-byte Length field contains the number of bytes that are either to be written to a specific address or read from a specific address.
+For a request, the 2-byte Length field contains the number of bytes that are either to be written to or read from a specific address.

 For a response, the 2-byte Length field contains the actual number of bytes that were either written or read.
-If for some reason it was not possible to either read or write the full length of data, it will be shown via the difference in the length field.
+If for some reason it was not possible to either read or write the full length of data, this will be detected via the difference in the length field.